Prijedor

 Prijedor (Приједор, /sh/) is a city in Republika Srpska, Bosnia and Herzegovina.
 As of 2013, it had a population of 80,916 inhabitants within its administrative limits.
 Prijedor is situated in the geographical region of Bosanska Krajina, a northwestern part of the country.

 Prijedor is known for its mixed religious heritage comprising Eastern Orthodox Christianity, Roman Catholicism and Islam.
 Historic buildings from the Ottoman and Austrian-Hungarian periods are a feature of the urban landscape.
-The city underwent extensive renovation between 2006 and 2009.

 Geography

 The urban centre of Prijedor, within the city of Prijedor, is located in the northwestern part of Bosnia and Herzegovina, on the banks of the Sana and Gomjenica rivers, and at the southwestern hills of the Kozara mountain.
 The area of the municipality is 833 km2.
 The town is situated at 44°58'39" N and 16°42'29" E, at an altitude of 133 m above sea level.

 It is a part of the geographical region of Bosanska Krajina in Bosnia and Herzegovina.

 The terrain ascends to the northeast of Prijedor in waves and gradually becomes the mountain range of the Kozara mountain, which is famous for uprisings in the previous centuries and battles against fascism during the Second World War.

 The city lies on the alluvial terrain created by the Sana river and its tributaries on the southwestern hillsides of the Kozara mountain.